ValdezFOmar/.dotfiles/notes/installation-guide.md

 ### Sudoers file

-Edit the sudoers file so any user of the group `wheel` would be able to run `sudo` commands.
+Edit the sudoers file to allow any user in the `wheel` group to run `sudo`.

 ```sh
 EDITOR=/usr/bin/nvim visudo